jtjones1001/nvmetools-original-version/docs/info_commands.rst

 Read Information
 ================
-Console commands used to read information about NVMe drives.
-These commands can be entered into the linux or Windows terminal.
+The console commands listnvme and readnvme are used to display and log information about NVMe drives.

+Console commands can be run in the linux or Windows terminal from any directory.
+All console commands return a 0 on pass and non-zero on fail.

 listnvme
 --------